exmg/nbob/README.md

 For glob syntax details, please see the documentation of the used matcher: [minimatch](https://github.com/isaacs/minimatch).

 ### Config extension
-When one config object is extended by another, any new properties are added and any existing properties are overridden.
+When one config object is extended by another then any new properties are added and any existing properties are overridden.

-Whe one config array is extended by another, all items from the other array are added to the first.
+When one config array is extended by another then all items from the other array are added to the first.
 However, when the extending array starts with the special item `!!` then the original array is first emptied, effectively replacing the array.

 ### Config substitution